Alvaromah/diffusion-lab/README.md

 # Stable Diffusion Notebooks

-Welcome to the StableD iffusion Notebooks repository!
+Welcome to the Stable Diffusion Notebooks repository!
 This is a collection of Jupyter notebooks designed to showcase the power and versatility of the Stable Diffusion model in generating AI art and processing images.

 ## What is Stable Diffusion?